knobs-dials/pymoodbar/README.md

 Python (numpy, scipy) implementation of moodbar, plus some experiments, in particular trying for a little more detail:

+Generates
+- the classic RGB-per-1000th-song .mood file
+- and a PNG that is a Bark-style spectrogram, colored by the .mood colors, which looks like:

 ![A few examples: lofi, reggae, rock, calm electro, crust, indie band, ethereal/vocal](screenshots/examples.png?raw=true)